 Sebastian; ‘Optimal percent is a myth’

 Oh well, I thought that thingy was beaten to death already.
-“Optimal keyword density” is a myth.
+“Optimal KD” is a myth.

 Todays search engines are way to smart to fall for such poor optimization methods.